Here's What Kyrie Irving Tweeted On Sunday Morning

 More Cryptic Tweets?
-Here's What Brooklyn Nets All-Star Kyrie Irving Posted On Sunday
+Here's What Brooklyn Nets Star Kyrie Irving Posted On Sunday Morning

 Kyrie Irving of the Brooklyn Nets sent out two tweets on Sunday morning, and both posts can be seen embedded below from his Twitter account.